ElsharkawyZz/Simple-Etl-project/README.md

 ```
 ## *Usage*

-if you need to add the data to loacal database you can
+if you need to add the data to local database you can
-run this commend
+run this command
 ``` bash
 URL= 'Data you will need to download and upload'